 1. Prostate gland

-It produces alkaline secretions that protect sperm from acidic environments in the female reproductive tract.
+Produces alkaline secretions that protect sperm from acidic environments within the female reproductive tract.

 2. Seminal vesicles